braekling/WP-Matomo/readme.txt

 = 1.0.16 =
 * Added Innocraft Cloud support (the new service created by the people behind Piwik).
 Piwik.pro is still usable via HTTP mode, the configuration will be updated automatically.
+* Bugfix: Opening Piwik stats of a specific network site does not lead to the sitebrowser anymore
 * Bugfix: Avoid unnecessary notices
 * Bugfix: Avoid a warning in proxy script
 * Bugfix: NoScript code is working again